EVERY ONCE IN A WHILE, a new technology, an old problem and a big idea turn into an innovation.

-You need to set the macro-adjust at 16 Clean your grinder and check position of coneholder.
+You need to set the macro-adjust at 16 (or beyond) Clean your grinder and check position of coneholder.
 Very important: Make sure it`s perfectly engaged / snapped in.
 Although some roasts do require high settings, most range from 3 to 8.

 Slower/longer flow rate (due to change in fineness) despite same setting Disassemble coneholder and thourougly clean grinding chamber and cone.
 When reassembling coneholder, make sure for it to be perfectly snapped in.

 Faster/shorter flow rate (due to changed fineness) despite same setting Add one 0.2mm shim (delivery contents) underneath the cone.
 Watch the respecitive Video on our YouTube-channel (Adding shims).

 CIRCUIT BREAKER (Maschine Safety = ON/OFF Switch)

 The Maschine Safety Switch (Circuit Breaker) keeps triggering (DO NOT restart before having identified/eliminated the cause for the triggering)

 Proceed as described in 6.2.3.
 Clearing Blockades and make sure the burrs are not blocked (by foreign objects / remains of ground coffee)

 Select coarser / higher setting (also see 4.5.
 Adjustment)